The Artisan Baking ProcessArtisan Bread CT

 Not all bread is created equal.
-You don’t need to be a baker or a foodie to tell the difference between a crusty, freshly-baked HBC loaf versus the supermarket sliced variety – beyond that, however, things can get confusing.
+You don’t need to be a baker or a foodie to tell the difference between a crusty, Hartford Baking Co’s freshly-baked artisan bread in CT versus the supermarket sliced variety – beyond that, however, things can get confusing.

 “Artisan” is a term you see a lot in the food world these days, along with “craft”, “fresh” and “real.”
 They’re usually used to signify care, expertise and quality of ingredients, but currently there are no official restrictions on who can use these terms; so it’s always worth finding out the story behind the label.